JoanaMota/LearnCPP/README.md

 ### Types of Class Member Functions

 - Simple
 - Static: means that no matter how many objects of the class are created, there is only one copy of the static member.
 The function is independent of any particular object of the class.
 Can be called even if no objects of the class exist.
-Can only access static data members, thus they don't have access to the `this` pointer.
+Can only access static data members, thus they don't have access to the `this` pointer, thus nor its related data members.
 - Const: functions can never modify the object or its related data members.
 - [Inline](https://github.com/JoanaMota/LearnCPP/wiki/Virtual-Functions#inline-functions)
 - Friend: are made to give private access to non-class functions.